The Top Things to Avoid and not to do in Uganda

 It is highly unlikely that lightning will strike twice.
 Nevertheless, you might find our guide quite helpful.

 Ebola, during 2019 – Uganda, like Rwanda, Tanzania, South Sudan is a neighbor to tp the Democratic Republic of Congo Ebola has continued its rage on humanity almost unchecked during 2018-2019.
 It crossed the border into Uganda with those seeking medical attention in Uganda and Uganda’s superb Ebola Medical Team responded successfully thus far.

 For the latest Ebola updates concerning Travelers to Uganda read our Ebola Page which is updated as changes occur and get the advice that you as to how to avoid, and what we do for you to avoid getting Ebola.

 Our Ebola Page – updated as the situation changes in Uganda

 Do Use a Tour Operator:

-The above are practical guidelines that would be similar to many other countries in Africa and elsewhere and are similar to what you would find in Travel Guides to Uganda such as the Bradt Guide.
-The above things have not happened to our clients with the exception of a few, very few getting intestinal problems.
-When you are on safari with an expert driver-guide you will enjoy your time on Safari rather than focus on logistics as you would on a self-drive Safari.
+The above are practical guidelines that would be similar to many other countries in Africa and elsewhere and are identical to what you would find in Travel Guides to Uganda, such as the Bradt Guide.
+The above things have not happened to our clients except for a few, very few getting intestinal problems.
+When you are on safari with an expert driver-guide, you will enjoy your time on Safari rather than focus on logistics as you would on a self-drive Safari.